rubiefawn/remedy/characters/race.md

 * **Ability Score Increase:** Your Agility score increases by 1.
 * **Celestial Wings:** You have a pair of otherworldly wings.
 These wings grant you a flying speed of 40.
 This speed is reduced by 10 while you wear medium or heavy armor, and you can't carry another creature while flying.
+* **Shining Halo:** Once per short rest, you can summon a luminous halo above your head.
+This halo lasts for 1 hour or until you dismiss it as a bonus action.
+The halo sheds bright light in a 20-foot radius, and dim light for another 20 feet beyond that.

 #### Subrace: Oracle Aetherling